zyinghua/yinghua-website/_posts/2024-06-27-understanding-diffusion-models.md

 \end{align}
 $$

 Recall that in Equation 2, the forward process requires a variance term $\beta_t$, which can either be learned through reparameterization ([Kingma and Welling (2013)](https://arxiv.org/abs/1312.6114)) or treated as hyperparameters fixed as time-dependent constants, both retaining the same functional form ([Sohl-Dickstein et al. (2015)](https://arxiv.org/abs/1503.03585)).
-The subsequent groundbreaking work by [Ho et al. (2020)](https://arxiv.org/abs/2006.11239) adopts the latter approach, which our work also follows.
+The subsequent groundbreaking work by [Ho et al. (2020)](https://arxiv.org/abs/2006.11239) adopts the latter approach.
 Specifically, $\beta_t$ is set according to a linearly increasing schedule within a specific range based on the timesteps, although subsequent work ([Nichol and Dhariwal (2021)](https://arxiv.org/abs/2102.09672)) has proposed other scheduling schemes.

 Given that we have fixed the forward process variances $\beta_t$, in Equation 30, since $\mathbf{z}_T$ is Gaussian noise sampled from $\mathcal{N}(0, I)$ and $q$ has no learnable parameters, while $p(\mathbf{z}_T)$ converges to the normal distribution $\mathcal{N}(0, I)$ given a sufficiently large $T$.
 Therefore, the $L_T$ term is constant and typically small, allowing it to be ignored, and we only need to focus on minimizing the $L_{t-1}$ and $L_0$ terms.